 The island of Bermuda is not technically part of the Caribbean, though is often culturally grouped together with islands of the Caribbean Basin.
 Bermuda is an island group in the North Atlantic Ocean, east of South Carolina.
 The terrain consists of low hills separated by fertile depressions, with highest point at Town Hill, 79 meters (259 feet).
 There are no no rivers or freshwater lakes, but ample rainfall, with blisteringly white roofs designed to catch every drop of rainwater.
 Bermuda is famous for its pink beach sand, resulting from millions of tiny red sea creatures being crushed by the powerful waves of the mid-Atlantic ocean.

 The primary environmental issue at the moment is sustainable development; however, environmental concerns have included preservation of open space, asbestos disposal, and water pollution.
 In 2002, significant pollution was discovered at the former United States Navy seaplane base at Morgan’s Point.
 Issues involving the removal of “sea glass” from the islands’ beaches by visitors have also been reported in the press.
-The Ministry of Environment and Planning, Department of Conservation Services – known as Bermuda Conversation – is primarily concerned with biodiversity and protected areas.
-The government also maintains a Sustainable Development Department website.
+The Department of Environment and Natural Resources is primarily concerned with biodiversity and protected areas.
 Although Bermuda has no IUCN members, there are a number of local watchdog NGOs, including Bermuda Environmental and Sustainability Taskforce, Bermuda Environmental Alliance, and Greenrock Bermuda.

 Although there are no official Biosphere Reserves, there is a massive and important underwater “wilderness” near Bermuda, called the Sargasso Sea.
 It is a major spawning ground for both American and European eels.
 In 2011, an unprecedented and problematic displacement of Sargasso “seaweed” was experienced throughout the Eastern Caribbean.
 The Sargasso Sea Alliance is a partnership led by the government of Bermuda to protect that unique ecosystem, assisted by the Pew Charitable Trusts Global Ocean Legacy – Bermuda campaign.